KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * users can send a privacy-safe test report
 * users can optionally allow privacy-safe severe-event reporting
 * users can refresh the panel status manually while browsing so the local AI runtime view is more current
-* the public documentation intentionally does not expose private infrastructure details for that reporting path
+* the public documentation intentionally avoids private operational details for that reporting path

 These additions do not change the core privacy direction of the browser into a telemetry-heavy model.
 The reporting path is intended to remain privacy-safe, user-controlled, and narrower than general browser data collection.